Describe a time when the electricity suddenly went off: IELTS Speaking Cue Card

 Follow up questions

-How did your family react to the power outage?
+How did your family cope with the heat during the power outage?

-What activities did you do during the power cut?
+What activities did you enjoy doing together as a family during the outage?

 Band 7